Adityaxd/Slack_PRD_Bot/README.md

 We’ve built the Slack PRD Bot with four guiding principles that make it robust, maintainable, and easy to extend:
 ```
-    Prompt Engineering
+    **Prompt Engineering**

-        Expert Business Analyst: Our system prompt casts the LLM as a domain-expert, ensuring every requirement is framed and extracted with the right context.
+        - Expert Business Analyst: Our system prompt casts the LLM as a domain-expert, ensuring every requirement is framed and extracted with the right context.

-        Deterministic Extraction: We use a very low temperature (0.1) so the model’s outputs are consistent, making automated parsing reliable.
+        - Deterministic Extraction: We use a very low temperature (0.1) so the model’s outputs are consistent, making automated parsing reliable.

-     In-Memory Cache
+     **In-Memory Cache**

-        UUID Keying: Every upload generates a short uuid4() key.
+        - UUID Keying: Every upload generates a short uuid4() key.
 We store the parsed requirements in a simple Python dict[file_id] → List[Requirement].

-        No External Storage: Keeps user data transient and avoids spinning up an external database—everything lives in RAM until the next bot restart.
+        - No External Storage: Keeps user data transient and avoids spinning up an external database—everything lives in RAM until the next bot restart.

-     Modular Separation
+     **Modular Separation**

         Single-Responsibility Files:

-            analysis.py → orchestrates document text extraction and LLM calls
+            - analysis.py → orchestrates document text extraction and LLM calls

-            jira_integration.py → handles all Jira REST API interactions (including retries on 429s)
+            - jira_integration.py → handles all Jira REST API interactions (including retries on 429s)

-            slack_handlers.py → wires Slack Events API to our business logic
+            - slack_handlers.py → wires Slack Events API to our business logic

-            app.py → bootstraps the Bolt for Python Slack app
+           -  app.py → bootstraps the Bolt for Python Slack app

-        Pydantic Models: We validate every extracted requirement against a strict schema (RequirementExtractionResponse), catching malformed responses before they ever reach Jira.
+        **Pydantic Models**: We validate every extracted requirement against a strict schema (RequirementExtractionResponse), catching malformed responses before they ever reach Jira.

-     Error Resilience
+     **Error Resilience**

-        Rate-Limit Retries: Automatic back-off and retry logic on HTTP 429 responses from Jira.
+        **Rate-Limit Retries**: Automatic back-off and retry logic on HTTP 429 responses from Jira.

-        File Fallbacks: For unknown or malformed uploads, we gracefully handle:
+        **File Fallbacks**: For unknown or malformed uploads, we gracefully handle:

-            PDF via pdfplumber
+            - PDF via pdfplumber

-            DOCX via python-docx
+            - DOCX via python-docx

-            Plain TXT via safe UTF-8 decode
+            - Plain TXT via safe UTF-8 decode

-        User-Friendly Messaging: Any errors encountered during parsing or ticket creation are caught and reported back into the original Slack thread with clear guidance.
+        **User-Friendly Messaging**: Any errors encountered during parsing or ticket creation are caught and reported back into the original Slack thread with clear guidance.
 ```

 ---